Education Tax Credits

 As education choice is becoming more popular and vouchers—a direct governmental grant to private and charter schools—are gaining prevalence, education tax credit legislation is also increasing in volume on both a federal and a state level.

 For example, Senator David Vitter (LA) introduced The Home School Opportunities Make Education Sound Act (HOMES Act S. 3076) in June 2008.
 The goal of the HOMES Act was to amend the Internal Revenue Code of 1986 to provide an optional tax deduction for parents who choose to homeschool their children.
-The legislation provides for a tax deduction of $500 per child (with an annual limit of $2,000) for education related expenses, including books, supplies, academic tutoring, special needs services, and computer equipment.
-Families who do not itemize their tax returns would still be eligible for a similar standard deduction.
-Furthermore, this legislation would have applied to all homeschool programs, including those in states that only have a private school statute.
+The legislation called for a tax deduction of $500 per child (with an annual limit of $2,000) for education related expenses, including books, supplies, academic tutoring, special needs services, and computer equipment.
+The legislation would have given families who do not itemize their tax returns a similar standard deduction.
+This legislation would have applied to all homeschool programs, including those in states that only have a private school statute.
+This legislation was never adopted by Congress, but it is similar to other bills that have been introduced in the House and Senate over the years.

 For the most up-to-date information on federal legislation, visit HSLDA’s Federal Relations legislation page.